Vinegar Hill, New Zealand

-Vinegar Hill is a locality on State Highway 1 in New Zealand's North Island; a camp at that locality and an annual Christmas celebration held at the camp.
+Vinegar Hill is a locality on State Highway 1 in New Zealand's North Island.
+The name also refers to a camp at that locality and an annual Christmas celebration held at the camp.

 Location

 Vinegar Hill is on the banks of the Rangitikei River within the Putai Ngahere Reserve, near the junction of State Highway 54 and State Highway 1, about 5 km north of Hunterville in the Manawatū-Whanganui region of New Zealand.

 Etymology

 There is a misconception over how this Vinegar Hill was named.
 Some think that it is named after the Battle of Vinegar Hill in Ireland.
 However, the name was derived from a source closer than that.
 Vinegar Hill was named after an incident in early colonial times: a bullock cart carrying barrels of vinegar overturned after the bullocks slipped on the muddy track on the hillside, covering the hillside in vinegar from the broken barrels.
-The name of the reserve, Putai Ngahere, comes from a totara tree growing in the reserve.
+The name of the reserve, Putai Ngahere, comes from a tōtara tree growing in the reserve.